jedick/plotmydata/README.md

 ## Features

+- Load data from built-in [R datasets] or user-provided URLs.
 - Instant visualization: Plots are shown in the chat interface and downloadable as conversation artifacts.
 - Interactive analysis: Use an R session so variables persist across tool calls.